mrfdev/Boosters/README.md

 - Restores tracked boosters a few seconds after startup.
 - Adds `/rate` for friendly player-facing status output.
 - Adds `/rate start ...` and `/rate stop ...` so staff can run timed boosters from one command.
+- Adds `/rate debug` for quick diagnostics about versions, permissions, dependencies, and tracked state.
 - Exposes PlaceholderAPI placeholders for holograms, scoreboards, and chat.
 - Uses MiniMessage components for this plugin's own console and in-game messages.